julienherrero/awesome-list/README.md

 - [MarkusAmshove/Kluent](https://github.com/MarkusAmshove/Kluent) - Fluent Assertion-Library for Kotlin
 - [Marvel999/Arc-Progressbar-lib](https://github.com/Marvel999/Arc-Progressbar-lib) - ArcProgressbar project let create Arc progressbar in android in simplest way.
 - [MiSikora/laboratory](https://github.com/MiSikora/laboratory) - Feature flags for multi-module Kotlin Android projects
+- [MihaiCristianCondrea/Smart-Cleaner-for-Android](https://github.com/MihaiCristianCondrea/Smart-Cleaner-for-Android) - Smart Cleaner is built for everyday people who want their phones running smoothly, without hassle.
+Get reminders when it’s time to clean, spot and remove rarely used apps, clear out giant forgotten files, and tidy up your contacts in seconds!
+All in a refreshed, easy-to-use design.
 - [MobileNativeFoundation/Store](https://github.com/MobileNativeFoundation/Store) - A Kotlin Multiplatform solution for working with data.
 Whether you’re building alone or with a team of thousands, Store can help
 - [MohamedRejeb/Calf](https://github.com/MohamedRejeb/Calf) - Calf is a library that allows you to easily create adaptive UIs and access platform specific APIs with Compose Multiplatform (Adaptive UI, File Picker, WebView, Permissions...).
 - [MohamedRejeb/Ksoup](https://github.com/MohamedRejeb/Ksoup) - Ksoup is a lightweight Kotlin Multiplatform library for parsing HTML, extracting HTML tags, attributes, and text, and encoding and decoding HTML entities.